 Engineers create things.
 They are the designers of the modern world.
 The works they create drive society forward.
-This course will introduce students to many engineering disciplines including civil, architectural, mechanical, electrical, aerospace, chemical, and biomedical engineering.
-Students will learn the engineering design process used by practicing engineers, create authentic engineering drawings, conduct a variety of hands-on projects, and consider the ethical issues within the field of engineering.
-Students will develop an array of specific skills including: applying the engineering design process to a specific problem, demonstrating originality and resourcefulness in their work, reflecting critically to improve creative efforts in problem solving, and viewing success as a cyclical process.
-Students wishing to pursue an engineering research or design project in Semester II may enroll in the Research/Design Seminar.
+This course will introduce students to many engineering disciplines including civil, architectural, mechanical, electrical, aerospace, computer, chemical, and biomedical engineering.
+Students will learn the engineering design process used by practicing engineers, create engineering drawings, conduct a variety of hands-on projects, and consider the ethical issues within the field of engineering.
+Students will develop an array of specific skills by applying the engineering design process to a specific problem, demonstrating originality and resourcefulness in their work, reflecting critically to improve creative efforts in problem solving, and viewing success as a cyclical process.

 WHAT STUDENTS SAY